 Manchester: Crime trending down, seven wanted

-MANDEVILLE, Manchester - Police here have revealed the names of seven men wanted for crimes committed in the parish, even while they report a 28 per cent reduction in serious and major offences since the start of the year.
+MANDEVILLE, Manchester - Police here have revealed the names of six men and a woman wanted for crimes committed in the parish, even while they report a 28 per cent reduction in serious and major offences since the start of the year.

 Wanted are: